 The stock is such an important component.
-You could use a good chicken or vegetable stock, but taking the time to prepare a big batch of salmon head stock will be so worth it.
-As with beef, pork, and chicken stock, there really is no substitute for making it yourself.
+Of course, you could use a good chicken or vegetable stock, but taking the time to prepare a big batch of salmon head stock will be so worth it.
+There really is no substitute for making it yourself, as is also the case with beef, pork, and chicken stock.
 Make a big batch and freeze what you don’t use.
 Whether you are making seafood chowder, fish pie, or a salmon miso soup, that little extra effort will yield superior results.

-One thing that may be a bit different here is using egg yolks as a thickener.
+- Using egg yolks as a thickener.
 I really like this thickening technique.
-Using cornflour works, but whisking egg yolks into a cold ingredient (in this case the coconut cream) before adding to the broth creates a superior mouthfeel.
+Using cornflour works, but whisking egg yolks into a cold ingredient (in this case, the coconut cream) before adding to the broth creates a superior mouthfeel.
 Give it a try.